Efficient Inference in First Passage Time Models

 \begin{itemize} \item If $t\in (t_{k-1},t_k]$, then we can halt Algorithm \ref{alg: seq-multi} after the evaluation of $f_c(t)$ in the $k$-th stage.
 Also, note that evaluations of $f_u$ and $f_\ell$ can be skipped unless they are needed for the final output, since only $q_k$ is propagated across stages.

 \item Formulas \eqref{eqn: fptd_upper-basic}, \eqref{eqn: fptd_lower-basic} and \eqref{eqn: fptd_vertical-basic} are approximated by truncating the infinite sum to a desired accuracy.
-The truncation criteria can be used as a way to balance speed and accuracy.
-Empirically, we observe that the series usually converge numerically with very few terms. \item Piecewise linear approximations of the transformed boundaries in Section \ref{sec: generalization} are realized via adaptive linear interpolation, which balances accuracy and computational efficiency by dynamically adjusting both the number and position of interpolation points based on the function's variability. \end{itemize}
+The truncation criteria can be used as a way to balance speed and accuracy. \item Piecewise linear approximations of the transformed boundaries in Section \ref{sec: generalization} are realized via adaptive linear interpolation, which balances accuracy and computational efficiency by dynamically adjusting both the number and position of interpolation points based on the function's variability.

+More specifically, we adopt the following procedure in our numerical examples (Sections \ref{sec: example2}, \ref{sec: example3} and \ref{sec: error_example}): we initialize a knot set containing all stage endpoints in the original model, construct a piecewise linear interpolant through the corresponding boundary values, and iteratively refine the knot set by inserting additional knots at locations where the current interpolant attains its largest absolute deviation from the true boundary on a fine evaluation grid.
+The refinement terminates once this maximum deviation falls below a prescribed tolerance $\varepsilon$ on every subinterval.
+The tolerance $\varepsilon$ controls the fineness of the resulting interpolation grid.